GoogleContainerTools/kaniko/docs/design_proposals/filesystem-resolution-proposal-01.md

 ## Design

-Resolution of the filesystem and the objects it contains should be handled consistently and with a single API.
+During snapshotting resolution of the filesystem and the objects it contains should be handled consistently and with a pair of APIs.

+### First API
+The first API will generate a list of filepaths to resolve

+The API should take a limited set of arguments
+* A filesystem root

+The API should return only two arguments
+* A set of filepaths to resolve
+* error

+The API will walk the filesystem similar to how Snapshotting of the full filesystem is currently handled.

+It will optimize the walk by skipping any whitelisted directories.

+It will not resolve symlinks.

+### Second API
+The second API will resolve filepaths to be added to the layer

+Callers of the first API can pass the output to the second API

+Some callers of the second API will not use the first API (e.g. Copy commands)

 * Callers of this API should not be concerned with the type of object at a given filepath (e.g. symlink or not).
 * Callers of this API should not be concerned with whether a given path is whitelisted.